 Bliss balls are made up of whole plant-based natural ingredients blended together in the food processor and form into little balls of nutrient-dense bliss.
 They are stored either in the fridge or the freezer and can be eaten at any time.
 I eat these for breakfast, snack-time, and even as a healthy dessert!

 YESSSS!
 These bliss balls use a handful of natural, organic, whole food, and plant-based ingredients.
 Thanks to their seed, coconut, date content they are highly nutrient-dense, loaded with fiber, plant protein, and loaded with healthy fats.
 The sunflower seeds used in this recipe are also raw which means more of their nutrients are intact and are easier to digest and contain more nutrients!
 Every ingredient inside a bliss ball is an ingredient you’ll know, and know where it comes from.

 Are Bliss Balls Sugar-Free?

-Bliss balls are often only sweetened with fruit, often others are refined sugar-free using maple syrup, brown rice syrup, agave, or honey.
-Also often made with Medjool dates.
+Bliss balls are often only sweetened with fruit like dates and figs. While others are refined sugar-free using natural sugars like maple syrup, honey, brown rice syrup, or honey.
+Some only use dates to sweeten and skip all the other fruit to sweeten.
 Natural sugars have actual nutrients that your body needs rather than using white sugar which is stripped of all nutrients.